isabella232/plain-java-goodies/Dice Game/README.md

-#### Dice Game
+### Dice Game

 * Version 1 (welleydicev1) is the simple version that satisfies the basic rules of CRAPS given in the assignment.

-* Version 2 (welleydicev2) is a package containing all the game components in separate classes.
+* Version 2 (welleydicev2) is a package containing all the game components in separate classes perhaps for future game expansion (i.e. multiplayer and placing bets).

 **Basic Game Rules**

-* The player rolls two 6-sided dice.
+The player rolls two 6-sided dice.

 * Rolling 7 or 11 on the first try is a win
 * Rolling 2, 3 or 12 on the first try is a lose